History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 2. Organic Pollutants: These organic pollutants, like petroleum products, solvents, and pesticides, find their way into the water sources.

-3. Inorganic Chemicals: Heavy metals like arsenic, lead, and mercury are included in the list of Inorganic Chemicals that can be risky for health.
+3. Inorganic Chemicals: Heavy metals like arsenic, lead, and mercury are among the Inorganic Chemicals that can be risky for health.

 4. Nutrient Pollution: Fertilizer excess of nitrogen and phosphorus causes harmful algae blooms and water oxygen depletion.